zdharma-continuum/history-search-multi-word/README.md

 overloaded (by F-Sy-H, zsh-autosuggestsions, etc.) `reset-prompt` widget.

 # News
+* 28-10-2019
+  - `^` – if first – matches beginning of the command's string, $ – if last –
+    its end.
+So that it's possible to enter `'^ls'` and have only commands starting with `ls` matched.

 * 25-05-2018
   - Hash holding paths that shouldn't be grepped (globbed) – blacklist for slow disks, mounts, etc.: